I. Scope of Policy

-Before initiating an informal process, the University will: (1) provide the parties a written notice that an informal resolution process is available to them; and (2) obtain the parties' voluntary, written consent to the informal resolution process.
-The written notice to the parties will disclose the allegations, the requirements of the informal resolution process (described below), and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
+Before initiating an informal process (regardless of whether Sexual Harassment – Title IX is alleged), the University will: (1) provide the parties a written notice that an informal resolution process is available to them; and (2) obtain the parties’ voluntary, written consent to the informal resolution process.
+The written notice to the parties will disclose the allegations, the requirements of the informal resolution process, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.

 The University’s informal process enables that, at any time prior to agreeing to a resolution, any party has a right to withdraw from the informal resolution process and resume the applicable grievance process.

 When allegations can be resolved through informal resolution by mutual consent of the parties and on a basis that is acceptable to the Title IX Coordinator, the resolution process shall be considered finally decided and there will be no subsequent process or appeal.

 G. Formal Resolution

 Complainants may choose to pursue a formal resolution, or as discussed above, the University may choose to move forward with the formal resolution process.
 The formal resolution process has three phases: investigation, live hearing with cross-examination, and appeal.

 The University will attempt to complete most investigations within ninrty (90) days to one hundred and eighty (180) days.
 The timeframe for formal investigations will begin upon filing of a complaint and will conclude upon submittal for hearing.
 Investigations may be delayed and timeframes for investigations may be extended for good cause and with written notice provided by the Title IX Coordinator to Complainants and Respondents including the reason for the delay or extension.
 Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.

 The University will attempt to accommodate the schedules of parties and witnesses, however, grievance resolution must be completed in a reasonably prompt timeframe, and must proceed to conclusion even in the absence of a party or witness.